spree/spree/guides/content/developer/customization/checkout.md

 convenience:

 * `checkout_steps`: returns a list of all the potential states of the checkout.
-* `has_step?`: Used to check if the current order fufills the requirements for a specific state.
+* `has_step?`: Used to check if the current order fulfills the requirements for a specific state.

 If you want a list of all the currently available states for the checkout, use the `checkout_steps` method, which will return the steps in an array.